jacogreyling/pexeso/server/emails/welcome.hbs.md

 Thanks for signing up.
 As requested, your account has been created.

-Please click the Verification Link below to Verify Your Account.
+Please click the verification link below to verify your account.

 | Details   |              |
 | ---------:|:------------ |